UC Davis Student Parent Child Care Funding Program

 - Grants are reportable income, you will receive a 1098T from UC Davis when your award is posted.

-1. Read the fact sheets about the two funding programs:
+1. Read the fact sheets (please!) about the two funding programs:

 CBCG: The Community Based Care Grant is a financial need-based grant available to undergraduate, graduate and professional students.
 FACT SHEET PDF